-10 things to do when you get The Platinum Card from American Express UK
+10 things to do when you get the Platinum Card from American Express UK

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Plan to hit the minimum spend Requirments

-The Platinum Card comes with a welcome bonus of 30,000 Membership Rewards when you spend £4,000 in the first three months of holding the card.
+Right now, the Platinum Card comes with a welcome bonus of 60,000 Membership Rewards when you spend £6,000 in the first six months of holding the card.
 We value Membership Rewards points at 1.4p each, so depending on use, these points are worth a huge £840.

 If you think you might fall just short, set some diary reminders to check how you are tracking against meeting the minimum spend as the deadline draws nearer.